Fudgy Brownie Recipe

 - 2 cups flour

-- Line a ¼ in sheet pan with parchment and spray with baking spray around edges for easy removal of brownies.
+- Line a ¼ inch sheet pan or 13x9 pan with parchment and spray with baking spray around edges for easy removal of brownies.

 - Beat butter with sugar until smooth and creamy.